SaurabhTotey/Configs/README.md

 - [ ] This
 	- [ ] script that parses all output locations and removes any dead symlinks
+	- [ ] script to automatically enable and start services
 - [ ] Polybar
 	- [ ] colors!
 	- [ ] better/different icon fonts